 It's typical park-type food but convenient if you don't want to leave the park, then continue your tour.

-For your convenience, order a boxed lunch for your family, small group, or couple, and dine indoors or outdoors on our terrace or in the designated picnic areas (seasonal availability).
+For your convenience, order a boxed lunch for your family, small group, or couple, and dine indoors or outdoors on the terrace or in the designated picnic areas (seasonal availability).
 Order boxed meals in advance.

 Battlegrounds Café & Grille Hours: